David Blanasi: Musical career

 In 1967 he became the first "full-blood" Aboriginal Australian to travel to England since 1792.
-There he appeared on television for the first time, giving didgeridoo-playing demonstrations for the popular Rolf Harris Show.
-Musical collaborations and tours with Rolf Harris followed, as well as Australian and international tours as part of a traditional dance troupe which variously included his lifelong partner and songmaster Djoli Laiwanga, and David Gulpilil, dancer and actor.
+He travelled to London with Rolf Harris in March 1967, appearing live on The Rolf Harris Show on Saturday 1 April for the first time.
+He had insisted on taking his weapons on the plane with him.
+He taught Harris how to play the didgeridoo while on tour with him, which began ongoing professional association.
+He continued to give didgeridoo-playing demonstrations on Harris's BBC One show.
+Musical collaborations and tours with Harris followed, as well as Australian and international tours as part of a traditional dance troupe, which variously included his lifelong partner and songman Djoli Laiwanga, also spelt Laiwonga, and also known as "Jolly Lajwonga".